HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 You might have noticed the OpenType sizes table contains two entries for vector glyph outline data: `glyf` and `CFF`.
 There are actually four competing ways to store vector outlines in OpenType: TrueType (`glyf`), Compact Font Format (`CFF`), Compact Font Format 2 (`CFF2`), and Scalable Vector Graphics (`SVG`; not to be confused with the old SVG font format).
 There are also three image based formats—we will talk about two of them in the color fonts section.

-The OpenType specification is what you could charatibly call "a compromise".
+The OpenType specification is what you could charitably call "a compromise".
 Several competing approaches to do mostly the same thing were added to the specification because there was no consensus.
 If you're interested in how this came to be, <a hreflang="en" href="https://www.pastemagazine.com/design/adobe/the-font-wars/">The Font Wars</a> by David Lemon is a great read.
 We'll see this pattern of competing approaches repeated again and again in the sections on variable and color fonts (though with different actors).
 At the end of the day, having multiple ways to store vector outlines mostly works, but it does place a heavy additional burden on type designers and implementations—not to mention increasing the attack surface area for exploits.

 Type designers can choose the outline format they prefer.
 Looking at the distribution of outline formats, it is pretty clear what type designers have chosen.
 The overwhelming majority (91%) of fonts use the `glyf` outline format, while 9% use the `CFF` outline format.
 There is some `SVG` color font usage as well, but less than 1% (not pictured).